 Probate Administration 101: A Guide for Florida Lawyers Navigating the Probate Process

-Join Florida Board Certified Wills, Trusts & Estates attorney Monique Lavender Greenberg in a workshop geared to Florida lawyers who want to learn the intricacies of probate administration in Florida.
+Join Florida Board Certified Wills, Trusts & Estates attorney Monique Lavender Greenberg in a workshop geared to Florida lawyers and paralegals who want to learn the intricacies of probate administration in Florida.
 This workshop will be insightful, entertaining, and interactive!

-This course will be offered via Zoom on October 13th & 20th, 2023 from 8:45 AM-3:45 PM.
+This course will be offered via Zoom on May 17th & 24th, 2024 from 8:45 AM-3:45 PM.

 An outline of the topics discussed in this workshop is listed below for your reference.